AplaProject/apla-docs-en/introduction/contracts.rst

 ************************************************
-Contracts
+System Contracts
 ************************************************

-This describes contracts, which are created by default on product installation.
+System contracts are created by default during product installation.
 All of these contracts are created in the first ecosystem, that's why you need to specify their full name to call them from other ecosystems, for instance, **@1NewContract**.

 NewEcosystem
 ==============================
 This contract creates a new ecosystem.
 To get an identifier of the newly created ecosystem, take the *result* field, which will return in txstatus.

-Parameters
+Parameters:

 * *Name string "optional"* - name for the ecosystem.
 This parameter can be set and/or chanted later.

 MoneyTransfer
 ==============================
 This contract transfers money from the current wallet in the current ecosystem to a specified wallet.

-Parameters
+Parameters:

-* *Recipient string* - recipient's wallet in any format – a number or ``XXXX-....-XXXX``,
+* *Recipient string* - recipient's account in any format – a number or ``XXXX-....-XXXX``,
 * *Amount    string* - transaction amount in qAPL,
 * *Comment   string "optional"* - comments.

 NewContract
 ==============================
 This contract creates a new contract in the current ecosystem.

-Parameters
+Parameters:

 * *Value string* - text of the contract or contracts,
 * *Conditions string* - contract change conditions,
-* *Wallet string "optional"* - identifier of a wallet that can activate the contract later,
+* *Wallet string "optional"* - identifier of user's id where contract should be tied,
 * *TokenEcosystem int "optional"* - identifier of the ecosystem, which currency will be used for transactions when the contract is activated.

 EditContract